 The NCVS, administered by the Bureau of Justice Statistics (BJS), provides a detailed picture of crime incidents, victims, and trends.
-The program began in 1973 as the National Crime Survey; in 1992 it was renamed the National Crime Victimization Survey (NCVS) to reflect a substantial redesign effort that focused primarily on methodological changes to the survey.
+The program began in 1973 as the National Crime Survey (NCS).
+In 1992, NCS was renamed NCVS to reflect a substantial redesign effort that focused primarily on methodological changes to the survey.
 The redesign also improved the initial questions used to screen for victimization incidents, updated the survey methods to take advantage of new technologies, and broadened the scope of crimes measured.
-Currently, the NCVS collects detailed information on the frequency and nature of the crimes of rape and other sexual assault, robbery, aggravated and simple assault, personal larceny, household burglary, motor vehicle theft, and other theft.
+The current NCVS collects detailed information on the frequency and nature of the crimes of rape and other sexual assault, robbery, aggravated and simple assault, personal larceny, household burglary, motor vehicle theft, and other theft.

-Each year, the BJS interviews a nationally representative sample of approximately 160,000 persons age 12 or older living in households across the nation.
+Each year, BJS interviews a nationally representative sample of approximately 160,000 persons age 12 or older living in households across the nation.
 Households remain in the sample for 3 years.
 New households rotate into the sample on an ongoing basis.

-The NCVS collects information on crimes experienced by individuals and households during the six months preceding the interview, whether or not those crimes were reported to law enforcement.
-A unique feature of the NCVS is that it collects both reported and unreported crimes and reasons why the crime was or was not reported.
+NCVS collects information on crimes experienced by individuals and households during the six months preceding the interview, whether or not those crimes were reported to law enforcement.
+A unique feature of NCVS is that it collects both reported and unreported crimes and reasons why the crime was or was not reported.

 The survey also captures specific details about each crime incident.
-The NCVS collects information about victims (such as age, sex, race, ethnicity, marital status, income, and educational level), offenders (such as sex, race, approximate age, and victim-offender relationship), and the crimes (including time and place of occurrence, use of weapons, nature of injury, and economic consequences).
+NCVS collects information about victims (such as age, sex, race, ethnicity, marital status, income, and educational level), offenders (such as sex, race, approximate age, and victim-offender relationship), and the crimes (including time and place of occurrence, use of weapons, nature of injury, and economic consequences).
 In addition, the NCVS asks questions about the experiences of victims with the criminal justice system, self-protective measures used by victims, and possible substance abuse by offenders.
 The NCVS periodically includes additional questions on particular topics.
 Recent supplements have covered issues concerning school crime, identity theft, contacts between police and citizens, and stalking.

-The BJS publishes NCVS data in Criminal Victimization, an annual report that covers the broad range of detailed information collected by the NCVS.
-In 2012, the BJS launched the NCVS Victimization Analysis Tool, an interactive online tool that gives the public instant access to years of NCVS data on both violent and property crime by select victim, household, and incident characteristics.
+The BJS publishes NCVS data in Criminal Victimization, an annual report that covers the broad range of detailed information collected by NCVS, and the NCVS Victimization Analysis Tool, an online database through which users can examine victimization rates, counts, and percentages by a range of victim and crime characteristics.
 BJS also publishes detailed reports on topics such as intimate partner violence, workplace violence, hate crime, and crime against persons with disabilities.
 The National Archive of Criminal Justice Data at the University of Michigan archives the NCVS data files to enable researchers to perform independent analyses.